sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: process

-Most client work can't be shared here, but these videos give insight into a highly collaborative prototyping and development process, as well as illustrating various technical and design achievements in realtime data visualization, high performance distributed rendering, interaction design, systems integration, and more.

 The team maintained sustainable workloads, low turnover, and a perfect track record of on-time delivery.

+Most client work can't be shared, but these videos give a sense of the prototyping process and some of the technical work: realtime data visualization, high-performance distributed rendering, interaction design, and systems integration.

 <!-- pixel manifold  -->
 <!-- {{< vimeo 553837077 >}}